Semi-universality of CFT$_d$ entropy at large spin: Estimating collision-type interactions in the bulk gas

-It was explained in \cite{Bajaj:2024utv}, that the effective bulk stress tensor of the the gravitational gas at high angular momenta but at temperatures of order unity extends up to $r \sim \frac{1}{(\nu_1 \nu_2)^{\frac{1}{4}}}$ (where $r$ is usual radial coordinate of $AdS_5$).
+It was explained in \cite{Bajaj:2024utv}, that the effective bulk stress tensor of the gravitational gas at high angular momenta but at temperatures of order unity extends up to $r \sim \frac{1}{(\nu_1 \nu_2)^{\frac{1}{4}}}$ (where $r$ is usual radial coordinate of $AdS_5$).
 The bulk stress tensor is a nontrivial function of the angular coordinate $\theta$ on $S^3$, and varies over angular scales of order unity, and therefore over proper scales of order $\frac{1}{(\nu_1 \nu_2)^{\frac{1}{4}}}$.

-Interaction involving in this gas are of two sorts \begin{itemize} \item Coulomb type interaction effects (involving the exchange of virtual gravitons) sourced by the average value of the gravitational stress tensor (and other charges) of the bulk gas -which is, itself, assumed to be free on the much shorter length scales of order the $AdS$ radius.
-These interactions are characterized by length scale $\left(\frac{1}{(\nu_1 \nu_2)^{\frac{1}{4}}}\right)^{\frac{1}{4}}$.
-These effect of such interactions was estimated \S \ref{nonintmix} (we expect them to of order $\frac{\gamma^2}{N^2}$, see e.g. \eqref{fractwist}.) \item Collision type interactions between individual gravitons.
+Interactions occurring in this gas are of two sorts \begin{itemize} \item Coulomb-type interaction effects (involving the exchange of virtual gravitons) sourced by the average value of the gravitational stress tensor and other charges of the bulk gas (which is, itself, assumed to be free on the much shorter length scales of order the $AdS$ radius).
+These interactions are characterized by the length scale $\left(\frac{1}{(\nu_1 \nu_2)^{\frac{1}{4}}}\right)$.
+The effects of such interactions were estimated in \S \ref{nonintmix} (we expect them to be of order $\frac{\gamma^2}{N^2}$, see e.g. \eqref{fractwist}.) \item Collision-type interactions between individual gravitons.
 These interactions occur at much smaller length scales than their Coulombic counterparts.
-Very roughly, these interactions renormalize the intrinsic (short distance) properties (like the equation of state and other intrinsic properties) of the bulk gas (whose stress tensor mediates the `Coulombic interactions' of the previous item. \end{itemize}
+Very roughly, these interactions renormalize the intrinsic (short distance) properties (like the equation of state and other intrinsic properties) of the bulk gas (whose stress tensor mediates the `Coulombic interactions' of the previous item). \end{itemize}

-In this Appendix we estimate the conditions under which the second kind of (collision type) interactions can be ignored, so that the bulk gas can (locally) be thought of as free.
+In this Appendix we estimate the conditions under which the second kind of (collision-type) interactions can be ignored, so that the bulk gas can (locally) be thought of as free.

 Consider a gas revolving in $AdS_5$ space at angular velocities $\omega_1$ and $\omega_2$, so that $u^\mu \partial_\mu= \Gamma\left( \partial_t +\omega_1 \partial_{\phi_1} + \omega_2\partial_{\phi_2}\right)$ where $\Gamma$ is `the bulk special relativity factor of the fluid velocity' whose value we now determine.
 At large $r$, the metric of $AdS_5$ space reduces to